zaxx81/manacache.py/README.md

 3. Run the manacache.py script
 4. A file named rental.txt is created with the cards you need

-## Example of an MTGO decklist text file
+## Example of a Properly Formatted MTGO decklist File
 2 Westvale Abbey
 4 Hanweir Militia Captain
 4 Fortified Village